 To register your trade dress, it must be distinctive, and the elements must be capable of being identified and defined in order for the public to exactly know the rights that are being claimed.
 The Trademark Office requires that the claimed trade dress be “inherently distinctive.”
 Even if registered, when it comes time to sue over infringement, there’s one big defense namely that the claimed trade dress is “functional.”
 In general terms, a product feature is functional if it is essential to the use or purpose of the article or if it affects the cost or quality of the article.”
 Inwood Labs.
 Inc. v.
 Ives Labs., Inc., 456 U.S. 844, 850 n.
 10, 102 S.Ct.
 2182, 72 L.Ed.2d 606 (1982).

 Let’s start with the product above whose appearance was recently held functional, meaning it can not become a trade dress registration.

 There are four factors that the Ninth Circuit uses to analyze functionality: “(1) whether the design yields a utilitarian advantage, (2) whether alternative designs are available, (3) whether advertising touts the utilitarian advantages of the design, and (4) whether the particular design results from a comparatively simple or inexpensive method of manufacture.”
 Disc Golf Ass’n v.
 Champion Discs, Inc., 158 F.3d 1002, 1006 (9th Cir.1998).
-Further, when it comes to product configuration, there can be no registration unless the applicant can submit evidence that the configuration has acquired secondary meaning, i.e. that the configuration of the product is recognized by the public and associates it as a brand.
-Trademark Manual of Examining Procedure 1202.02(b)(i)
+Further, when it comes to product configuration, there can be no registration unless the applicant can submit evidence that the configuration has acquired secondary meaning, i.e. that the configuration of the product is recognized by the public and associates as a brand.
+Trademark Manual of Examining Procedure 1202.02(b)(i).

 A trade dress, taken as a whole, is functional if it is “in its particular shape because it works better in this shape.”